UoA-CARES/cares_reinforcement_learning/docs/developer_guide/environments.md

 A wrapper is responsible for three main tasks:

-1. Adapting the source environment API to the framework [interface](https://github.com/UoA-CARES/cares_reinforcement_learning/blob/main/cares_reinforcement_learning/envs/base_environment.py).
+1. Adapting the source environment API to the framework [interface][base-env-code].
-2. Converting environment outputs into the framework’s standard observation and experience [types](https://github.com/UoA-CARES/cares_reinforcement_learning/tree/main/cares_reinforcement_learning/types).
+2. Converting environment outputs into the framework’s standard observation and experience [types][types-code].
 3. Providing the metadata required by the algorithms and training loops in a consistent format.

 For single-agent environments, this means wrapping the task as a [SARL](https://github.com/UoA-CARES/cares_reinforcement_learning/blob/main/cares_reinforcement_learning/envs/sarl/sarl_environment.py) environment with a single observation and action interface.
 For multi-agent environments, the wrapper must instead follow the [MARL](https://github.com/UoA-CARES/cares_reinforcement_learning/blob/main/cares_reinforcement_learning/envs/marl/marl_environment.py) structure, preserving agent ordering and returning observations, actions, and transition data in a way that is consistent across all agents.
 This is especially important because the framework uses the environment wrappers to enforce the expected typing and structure used by the algorithms.

 ### Base Environment Interface

-The SARL and MARL interfaces ultimately inherit from [BaseEnvironment](https://github.com/UoA-CARES/cares_reinforcement_learning/blob/main/cares_reinforcement_learning/envs/base_environment.py), which defines the shared contract across environment types.
+The SARL and MARL interfaces ultimately inherit from [BaseEnvironment][base-env-code], which defines the shared contract across environment types.
 At minimum, every wrapper is expected to implement a public:

 - `reset` to initialise the environment and return the initial observation.
 - `step` to apply an action and return an `Experience` object containing the transition information.